 The graduate programs are committed to interdisciplinary training, spanning five academic departments as well as four research centers.

 Brandeis undergraduates can choose from majors in the Life Sciences departments of: Biology, Biochemistry or majors in these interdepartmental programs: Biological Physics, Chemical Biology, Neuroscience, and Psychology.

-The Life Sciences is part of the Division of Science.
+Life Sciences are part of the Division of Science.

 Michael Rosbash, Peter Gruber Endowed Chair in Neuroscience and Professor of Biology, and Jeff Hall, Professor Emeritus of Biology have received the 2017 Nobel Prize in Physiology or Medicine.
 This was shared with Michael Young (Rockefeller University).

-Nine Life Sciences faculty are members of the prestigious National Academy of Science (NAS).
-The faculty are: David DeRosier (emeritus), James Haber, Jeffrey Hall (emeritus), Susan Lovett, Eve Marder, Chris Miller (emeritus), Gregory Petsko (emeritus), Michael Rosbash, and Gina Turrigiano.
+Five current Life Sciences faculty are members of the prestigious National Academy of Science (NAS).
+The faculty are: James Haber, Susan Lovett, Eve Marder, Michael Rosbash, and Gina Turrigiano.